-If you don't live in your property - including where you move out of the property at a later time - your home loan may cease to be guaranteed by the FHG.
+If you don't live in your property - including where you move out of the property at a later time - your home loan may cease to be guaranteed by the FHBG.

-In these circumstances there may be terms of your home loan that require you to take certain actions - including that you may need to pay fees and charges and/or take out Lenders Mortgage Insurance (LMI) that would not have otherwise applied if your home loan was eligible under the FHG.
+In these circumstances there may be terms of your home loan that require you to take certain actions - including that you may need to pay fees and charges and/or take out Lenders Mortgage Insurance (LMI) that would not have otherwise applied if your home loan was eligible under the FHBG.

 Q7.
-Do you intend to reside in the property you buy as an owner-occupier while your home loan is guaranteed under the FHG?
+Do you intend to reside in the property you purchase as an owner-occupier while your home loan is guaranteed under the FHBG?

 No, I don't (or I don't think I will)

-If your answer to the above question is 'no', you will not be able to satisfy the owner-occupier requirement unless you are eligible for an exemption (circumstances to be discussed with your lender).
+If your answer to the above question is 'no', you will not be able to satisfy the owner-occupier requirement.